Sammy Blais: Abbotsford Canucks

 At the conclusion of his contract with St. Louis Blues, Blais ended his second tenure with the club by leaving as a free agent.
 Un-signed over the summer, Blais later agreed to a one-year AHL contract with the Abbotsford Canucks on August 22, 2024.
 He was simultaneously invited to attend NHL affiliate, the Vancouver Canucks, 2024 training camp on a professional tryout (PTO).
 On September 30, Blais was released from the PTO after failing to make the team in camp.
 On June 23, 2025, Blais won the Calder Cup as a member of the Abbotsford Canucks.

 Toronto Maple Leafs

 Entering the offseason as an unrestricted free agent, Blais agreed to a one-year contract with the Montreal Canadiens on July 1, 2025.
 However, before playing a game for Montreal, Blais was claimed off waivers by the Toronto Maple Leafs on October 6, reuniting him with former Blues head coach Craig Berube.

+Montreal Canadiens

+After appearing in eight games for the Leafs and recording three points, Blais was again placed on waivers and subsequently claimed by the Canadiens in late November.
+Due to underlying provisions in the NHL Collective Bargaining Agreement, he immediately joined the team's AHL affiliate Laval Rocket.

+Ottawa Senators

+As a free agent from the Canadiens, Blais was signed by the Ottawa Senators to a two-year, two-way contract on July 1, 2026.